johnassefatheeth/achawtegn/README.md

 ## Musica

-Musica is a music player application developed by a group of software engineering students at Bahir Dar University.
+Musica is a music player application developed by a group of software engineering students in Bahir Dar Institute of Technology (BIT) at Bahir Dar University .

 ## Getting Started